Johan Mojica: International career

 On 22 March 2015, Mojica was called up by Colombia national team for the friendlies against Bahrain and Kuwait.
-He made his international debut four days later, coming on as a second half substitute for Juan Fernando Quintero and scoring the fifth in a 6–0 win.
+He made his international debut four days later, coming on as a second-half substitute for Juan Fernando Quintero and scoring the fifth in a 6–0 win.

 He was included in Colombia's squad for the 2018 FIFA World Cup.
 He started in all of Colombia's matches, including the round of 16 match against England, where Colombia lost 3–4 on penalties following a 1–1 draw.

 On 14 June 2024, Mojica was included into the squad for the 2024 Copa América.
 He was a starter in six of seven Colombia's matches, just replaced with Deiver Machado into third group phase match against Brazil, but entering at second half and maintaining his starter status till the final.

+On 25 May 2026, he was named in head coach Néstor Lorenzo's final 26-man squad for the 2026 FIFA World Cup.
+He made his FIFA World Cup debut as a starter on 17 June in a 3–1 victory over Uzbekistan.